gscrow/dressipi-com/cookies.markdown

 We use cookies to better understand how people use the Dressipi solutions so that we can improve them.

-For example, cookies can help us analyse which parts of the Dressipi solutions people find most useful and identify features that can be improved.
+For example, cookies can help us analyze which parts of the Dressipi solutions people find most useful and identify features that can be improved.

 ## How Are Cookies Used For Advertising Purposes?